 The turbulence that the flame encounters is largely determined by the turbulence generating plate (TGP) housed inside the top nozzle and therefore the velocity inflow boundary conditions at the top nozzle exit plane are non-trivial.
 A separate LES is performed for a turbulent, non-reactive, opposed-jet flow using the 'PsiPhi' LES code [14] on a large computational domain, which also includes the regions inside the nozzles (i.e., upstream of the nozzle exit planes).
 The time series of the three components of the velocity at the nozzle exit planes are then recorded from the large-domain LES.
-The time series data at one of the nozzle exit plane in the present simulations.
-The transformations are performed so as to match the mean and r.m.s. quantities of the axial and radial velocities, and the longitudinal integral length scale on the centerline, at the top nozzle exit plane in the simulations to those measured at a distance of 0.5 mm downstream of the top nozzle exit in the experiments.
-The transformation procedure is described in detail in [34].
+The time series data at one of the nozzle exit planes are suitably transformed and used as velocity inflow boundary conditions at the top nozzle exit plane in the present simulations.
+The transformations are performed so as to match the mean and r.m.s. guantities of the axial and radial velocities, and the longitudinal integral length scale on the centerline, at the top nozzle exit plane in the simulations to those measured at a distance of 0.5 mm downstream of the top nozzle exit in the experiments.
+The transformation procedure is described in detail in [37].

 The hot products stream is represented by a steady velocity field with only radial profiles of the mean axial and radial velocities (i.e., no fluctuations).
 This assumption is motivated by the absence of the TGP in the bottom nozzle and the large viscosity of the hot combustion products.
 The experimental data available at a distance of 3 mm downstream of the bottom nozzle exit plane are scaled to obtain the radial profiles of the mean velocities.
 The scaling for the mean axial velocity is performed so that the volume flow rate is matched to that of the experiments and the scaling for the mean radial velocity is performed so that the mean stagnation plane is near the mid-plane.
-The velocity boundary conditions treatment of the hot products stream is also discussed in detail in [34].
+The velocity boundary conditions treatment of the hot products stream is also discussed in detail in [37].